Effective Safety Plans for Autistic Children Prone to Elopement

 • Sensory-Friendly Spaces: How about creating soothing areas with minimal sensory input?
 These spaces can be a retreat for when they feel overwhelmed, helping to ease the urge to elope.

-Let’s not forget that elopement can lead to serious injury or even worse, which highlights the urgency of establishing safety plans for children with autism prone to elopement.
+Let’s not forget that elopement can lead to or even worse, which highlights the urgency of establishing safety plans for children with autism prone to elopement.
 We’re here to help you every step of the way!

 The central node represents the overall goal of safety, while each branch shows a different strategy.
 Follow the branches to see specific actions that can help keep children safe and reduce elopement risks.